Step-by-Step Surgery

 Getting Ready for Surgery:

-You’ll meet with doctors and audiologists to make sure the implant is right for you.
-They’ll explain the process and answer your questions.
+You will meet with surgeons and audiologists to make sure the implant is right for you.
+They will explain the process and answer your questions.

 The Surgery Itself: